wwalterr/restaurant/packages/server/README.md

 yarn setup:local
 ```

-> Notice that the container should only be used for development and [Mongo Atlas](https://www.mongodb.com/atlas/database) / cloud provider for production since it manges replicas, shards and backups by default, in this case its not being used since Heroku charges for database usage, thus the connection URL and environment variables are ignored
+> Notice that the container should only be used for development and [Mongo Atlas](https://www.mongodb.com/atlas/database) or a cloud provider for production since it manges replicas, shards and backups by default, in this case its not being used since Heroku charges for database usage, thus the connection URL along with environment variables are not specially configured

 ## Run